zack466/ZPCalc/README.md

 Type a number and then press enter to push it on to the stack.
 You can execute a function by typing its name.
 For example, if you have two numbers on the stack and you enter "+", you will get the sum of those two numbers.
+The stack is displayed as a vertical list of numbers, but don't get confused - the bottom-most element is the "top" element of the stack.
-For a list of builtin functions, see below.
+For a list of builtin functions, see [below](#builtins).
 Quit by entering `quit` or sending EOF with ctrl-d.

 Note: If you enter multiple tokens, they will all be processed sequentially.
 For example, typing `30 20 * <return>` will result in `600` (it's the same as doing `30 <return> 20 <return> * <return>`).
+If you want to group actions together, simply put them in parentheses.
+For example, entering `(30 20 *)` will return `600` without causing the stack to be printed 3 different times.
+This also registers it as a single action that can be undone using `undo` (instead of 3 different actions).

-## Builtin datatypes
+## Builtin types

-I'm piggybacking off of Common Lisp's datatypes: integer (aka bignum), rational (one bignum divided by another), double-precision float, and complex.
+I'm piggybacking off of Common Lisp's numeric types: integer (aka bignum), rational (one bignum divided by another), double-precision float, and complex.
 Operations typically preserve exactness if possible, but any irrational operations (such as `exp`, `sqrt`, and `sin`) will likely coerce the number into an inexact float.
 Also, note that symbols are not case-sensitive - they will be automatically uppercased (thanks Common Lisp!).

-## Defining your own functions/constants
+## Functions
 You can define new functions as a sequence of existing functions (or constants).
 Note that the builtin functions/constants cannot be overridden.
 Simply enter in `(def <your-fn-name> <body> ...)`.